-For any new contracts entered into on or after January 1, 2019, WorkSafeNB determines whether a contract is, or contains, a lease.
+For any new contracts entered into, WorkSafeNB determines whether a contract is, or contains, a lease.
 A lease is defined as "a contract, or part of a contract, that conveys the right to use an asset for a period of time in exchange for consideration."
-Upon determination that a contract is, or contains, a lease, WorkSafeNB recognizes a right-of-use asset and a lease liability.
-Upon the start of the lease, the right-of-use asset is measured at cost and the lease liability is measured at the present value of the future lease payments.
+Upon determination that a contract is, or contains a lease, WorkSafeNB recognizes a right-of-use asset and a lease liability.
+Upon beginning the lease, the right-of-use asset is measured at cost and the lease liability is measured at the present value of the future lease payments.
 The right-of-use asset is depreciated on a straight-line basis to the earlier of the term of the lease or the useful life of the right-to-use asset.
 The lease liability is reduced over the lease term by payments made and increased for interest.
-Short-term leases (terms of 12 months or less) and low dollar value leases do not qualify for this accounting treatment.
+Short-term leases (terms of 12-months or less) and low dollar value leases do not qualify for this accounting treatment.